 Please note: Aboriginal and Torres Strait Islander people should be aware that this blog post may contain images or descriptions of deceased persons in photographs and (digital) newspaper articles.
 In addition, this blog post may contain images or descriptions of deceased persons from former secure health facilities in photographs and (digital) newspaper articles.

 When we look at the distribution of brass bands in Australia between 1900 – 1950 we can see that they mushroomed everywhere.
 Some towns and localities were lucky to have two or three.
-Bands merged, split, started and ended, and we know that individual bandsmen were great travellers and had various loyalties.
-Given the size of Australia it can be assumed that geography was an early challenge – it took a long time to get anywhere and obtain the fundamentals for running a band.
+Bands merged, split, started and ended, and we know that individual bandsmen were great travelers and had various loyalties.
+Given the size of Australia, it can be assumed that geography was an early challenge – it took a long time to get anywhere and obtain the fundamentals for running a band.
 Yet the early bands did it and a number of bands survived.

 This post is about the brass bands that were located on some of the islands that surround Australia.
-In selecting the islands and bands, I took a punt with some, and accidently found some others.
-When looking for stories and histories I found that information on these island bands were a bit hit and miss.
+In selecting the islands and bands, I took a punt with some and accidentally found some others.
+When looking for stories and histories I found that information on these island bands was a bit hit and miss.
 In some cases, there were only one or two newspaper articles (that I found) where there was only a mere mention of a band.
 Timelines were difficult to establish but we can get a rough guess based on early articles and later articles.
 However, the fact that these bands had an existence of sorts only adds to the rich history of bands in this country.